CyberSyntax/org-queue/README.md

 ## Configuration

-To optimize your experience, you can customize `org-queue` settings in your Emacs configuration file.
+To optimize your experience, you can customize `org-queue` settings in your Emacs configuration file or through the Emacs customization interface.

-### Configure Org-Mode's Priority Settings
+### Configure Org Mode's Priority Settings

-Align org-mode's priority settings with `org-queue`:
+Align Org Mode's priority settings with `org-queue`:

 ```emacs-lisp
 (setq org-priority-highest 1)   ;; Highest priority